section-engineering-education/engineering-education/articles/introduction-to-c#/index .md

 C# is a unique language that is friendlier and easier to understand.

 Programs written in C# utilize the [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework/net45) to run. .NET is a framework used to make applications and run the .NET software.
 It was created by Microsoft and it runs primarily on Windows operating system.
-There is an open-source too called [Mono](https://www.mono-project.com/download/stable/) which conveys a cross-platform.
+There is an open-source too called [Mono](https://www.mono-project.com/download/stable/) which runs a cross-platform.
 In this tutorial, we will use it to compile and run our C# code.

 To get started, you will need: